bigfix/developer.bigfix.com/site/reference/types/package.md

 # unique name of &lt;package&gt; : string

-Returns the unique values of a given list of &lt;package&lt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;package&gt; types, removing duplicates and sorting by value.

 # version of &lt;package&gt; : version